 Royal icing tips for mixing a full batch

 Make sure to get the free download of my Superior Royal Icing.
 This will assure you are off to a great start!

 -mix on low only with the whip attachment.
 When mixing the batch of royal icing, only use the low speed for 8 minutes max.
 More speed whips air into the icing, causing air bubbles and flattened royal icing on the cookie instead of fluffy

 -do not add too much water.
 Too much water will slow down the drying, thus, increasing the chance of color bleeding.

 -use quality powdered sugar.
 Quality means the brands add less cornstarch.
 Cornstarch contributes to color bleed.

 -add corn syrup to the recipe to help give it a little shine.
 It won’t give it a huge amount, but it won’t look so much like a matte finish when dried.

--wipe down anything that will come into contact with the sugar cookie icing, like a bowl, attachment, or spatula.
+-wipe down with white vinegar anything that will come into contact with the sugar cookie icing, like a bowl, attachment, or spatula.
 Any oil or grease will make dried royal icing splotchy.